 Student-owned cooking items must be in good, safe working condition.
-Large knives, deep frying vats and other utensils that may be considered unsafe in a residential community may be requested to be removed immediately at the discretion Student Housing & Residential Life Staff.
+Large knives, deep frying vats and other utensils that may be considered unsafe in a residential community may be requested to be removed immediately at the discretion of Student Housing & Residential Life Staff.

-Student Housing & Residential Life does not take responsibly for personal items left in the common kitchens, such as utensils, cookware, and food items.
+Student Housing & Residential Life does not take responsibility for personal items left in the common kitchens, such as utensils, cookware, and food items.
 It is the discretion of Student Housing & Residential Life to remove / dispose of any food items within the common kitchens.

-To support the academic mission of the university, Student Housing & Residential Life practices a 24-Hour Courtesy Hours Community Standard, allowing others to concentrate on their studies and get sufficient sleep.
+To support the academic mission of the university, Student Housing & Residential Life practices a 24- Hour Courtesy Hours Community Standard, allowing others to concentrate on their studies and get sufficient sleep.
 It is our expectation that residents always honor the requests of their community concerning noise levels, even when it is not scheduled quiet hours.
-If you experience a problem with noise, you are encouraged to first speak directly with the responsible individual(s); then, if the issue is not resolved, please, seek the assistance of your RA.
+If you experience a problem with noise, you are encouraged to first speak directly with the responsible individual(s); then, if the issue is not resolved, please, seek the assistance of an RA.

 Courtesy/Quiet Hours – Disturbing Behavior: Excessive noise or behavior that disturbs others or endangers the personal safety of others is not permitted.

 Courtesy/Quiet Hours – Sound Amplifying Equipment: Using, playing, or operating any sound amplifying equipment that violates a standard of quiet conducive to study or sleep is not permitted.